targomo/typescript-challenge-frontend/README.md

 [There is a backlog of Tickets in this repo](https://github.com/targomo/typescript-challenge-frontend/issues).
 You can see this as an inspiration on what to do.
 The tickets are labelled with `frontend` and `fullstack` to indicate if we see this as a suitable ticket for front end or full stack candidates.

 - **You should not** work on ALL of the tickets.
 Pick some that you find interesting and focus on them.
-- If you have a really good idea on what to do with this app and its not in the backlog, go ahead and to that!
+- If you have a really good idea on what to do with this app and its not in the backlog, go ahead and do that!

 **For full stack applicants we have an additional repo, that adds a small back end service to the project [here](https://github.com/targomo/typescript-challenge-backend).** This repo also has some issues to suggest improvements.
 For full stack applicants issue [#3](https://github.com/targomo/typescript-challenge-frontend/issues/3) is mandatory.